FREQUENTLY ASKED QUESTIONS ABOUT DIVORCE SERVICES

 Therapy Coaching is not clinical in nature and does not involve therapy or counseling.
 It is not based on a medical diagnosis and no diagnosis is made.
 There is no assumption that a mental health problem exists and coaching does not involve delving into the past to look for root causes of problematic issues.

 Legal Advice Divorce Coaching does not include legal advice nor does it serve as a substitute for an attorney.
 Attorneys gather pertinent information and investigate the financial issues in order to settle the legal and financial part of the divorce in a way most favorable to the legal and financial interests of their client.
+Divorce services such as mediation and coaching are intended to supplement receiving advice from an attorney.

 Divorce is a life altering change.